noderod/traffic-QPDL/README.md

     --output test/example1.json
 ```

-Use the *--verbose* flag to show a map as well as node and road counts.
+Use the *--show* flag to show a map as well as node and road counts.

 If requesting information about how the flags in more detail, run: